masykurm/knowsmore/README.md

 # Knowsmore
-Simple Autocomplete Engine using go ft Elasticsearcg
+Simple Autocomplete Engine using go ft Elasticsearch

 ## Preparation
 Please follow these steps to prepare elasticsearch and golang: